Jennifer Lawrence Spurs Dating Rumors With Gene Stupnitsky After No Boyfriend Confession

 “It’s likely that the two were just meeting for work rather than actually on a date,” the magazine revealed.

 After breaking out in Hollywood after her Oscar-nominated performance in Winter’s Bone, Jennifer Lawrence has become one of the most sought-after actresses in the industry.
 While that is something that many performers strive to achieve, her busyness meant that she had issues having a stable boyfriend.
-She has dated Nicholas Hoult, her co-star in X-Men series, Chris Martin and Darren Aronofsky, her director for mother!, but none of them lasted for more than a few years.
+She has dated Nicholas Hoult, her co-star in the X-Men series; Chris Martin; and Darren Aronofsky, her director for Mother!
+However, none of them lasted for more than a few years.

 Her boyfriends have gotten increasingly older.
 Nicholas was more her peer in terms of age, but Chris Martin and Darren Aronofsky were both over 40 with children from their previous marriages.

-Gene Stupnitsky is also 40 years old.
+Gene Stupnitsky is also 40-years-old.